<img height="1" width="1" src="https://www.facebook.com/tr?id=895499563962321&amp;ev=PageView &amp;noscript=1">

 To prevent bugs from coming into your bathroom, you have to create the least ideal environment for their survival.
 Remove the elements that draw bugs in, and you will be much more likely to keep them out.
 Try out the following tips:

-• Seal Openings- Seal cracks and crevices that you find around the walls and window frames.
-Fix torn window screening.
+• Seal Openings: Seal cracks and crevices that you find around the walls and window frames.
+If there are broken window screens or drain covers, repair or replace those as well to prevent insects from getting into your bathroom.

 Want a Free Estimate?